CLOSE SEARCH

 This can bring with it a number of different issues and complexities such as:

-• How will the next managing director of the business be chosen?
-Will he or she come from within or without the family and how will he/she be agreed upon?
+• How will the next managing director of the business be chosen? -will he or she come from within or without the family and how will he/she be agreed upon?
 What if some family members want to be involved in the business but others wish to exclude them?

-• Who should be employed in the business and who can sit on the board?
-In what circumstances will family members be removed from employment or directorship or even lose their shares?
+• Who should be employed in the business and who can sit on the board? - in what circumstances will family members be removed from employment or directorship or even lose their shares?

-• Who is entitled to own shares and what happens if someone wants to sell their shares?
-What are the succession rights, can shares be passed to spouses and will there be any restrictions on what happens to those shares in the event of a separation/divorce?
+• Who is entitled to own shares and what happens if someone wants to sell their shares? - what are the succession rights, can shares be passed to spouses and will there be any restrictions on what happens to those shares in the event of a separation/divorce?

-• How will the family avoid a feeling of exclusion amongst members who are not employed in the business and/or are not shareholders?
+• Relations with non-family employees - how will the family avoid a feeling of exclusion amongst members who are not employed in the business and/or are not shareholders?

 No two charters are the same